PhilMele/M4Project/README.md

 ![rendering](static/images/readme_images/ui/payment_confirmation_email/payment-confirmation-email.png)

-**error encountered**: `stripe_webhook not found`.
+> [!TIP]`TypeError: `stripe_webhook not found`.
 As my webhook view in not included in my main app, the console logs were showing a failed attempt at retrieving `stripe_webhook` path.
 The issue was solved by adding the name to the webhook path in the Stripe platform: `https://[domain-name]/parking_activity/stripe_webhook/`.

 > [!NOTE]
 > Overall Stripe Integration: The tutorial provided by the course material wasnt adapted to what I was looking for.
 Instead I followed the tutorial from this video (https://www.youtube.com/watch?v=hZYWtK2k1P8&t=1s) and made a number of changes to suit my project.<br>